-All Denmark's roads, trains, and bicycle paths lead to the heart of the Capital.
-The Inner City is the unrivalled commercial and cultural center in the entire country; and, if Slotsholmen is included, also the political.
-Always buzzing with activity and crammed with people, the city is only completely empty on Sundays, as very few people actually live here.
-This is a picturesque area with many buildings dating back to the early 18th Century.
-The street plan dates back to the Middle Ages, which goes some way to explaining the many seemingly irrational twists and turns.
+All Denmark's roads, trains, and bicycle paths lead to the heart of the capital.
+Indre By (The Inner City) is the unrivaled commercial and cultural center of the entire country.
+Always buzzing with activity and crammed with people, this district is only completely empty on Sundays, as very few people actually live here.
+The Inner City is a picturesque area with many buildings dating back to the early 18th Century.
+The street plan dates back to the Middle Ages, which may explain the many seemingly irrational twists and turns that are characteristic of the area.

-The monstrous Christiansborg , the seat of the Danish Parliament, stands on wooden pillars constantly threatening to rot and break.
-Slotsholmen is the very core of the Danish state.
-The semi-artificial island holds the Parliament as well as the offices of everything from the Supreme Court to the royal horses, the offices of the Prime Minister, the Danish Stock Exchange , the Castle Church , Thorvaldsens Museum , the Royal Court Theatre with the adjoining Theatre Museum, the Royal Brewery of Christian IV as well as the Royal Library, including its recent addition, Det Kongelige Bibliotek (Diamanten) , arguably the most astonishing new piece of architecture north of Bilbao.
+The monstrous Christiansborg , the seat of the Danish Parliament, resides on Slotsholmen, the very core of the Danish state.
+The semi-artificial island holds the Parliament as well as the offices of everything from the Supreme Court to the royal horses, the offices of the Prime Minister, the Danish Stock Exchange , the Thorvaldsens Museum , the Royal Court Theatre with the adjoining Theatre Museum, the Royal Brewery of Christian IV as well as the Royal Library, including its recent addition, Det Kongelige Bibliotek (Diamanten) , arguably the most astonishing new piece of architecture north of Bilbao.

 From the jolly beer-swingers in Nyhavn to the sanctuary of Kongens Have/Rosenborg Slotshave , Frederiksstaden is the royal district, laid out in a regular grid with the royal castle Amalienborg at the center and Marmorkirken towering above the lawyers, antique stores and galleries of Bredgade and Store Kongensgade.
 Kunstindustrimuseet shows various exhibitions on modern design and design history.
 Rosenborg Slot is a fancy country house now open to the public.

-The largest of the Copenhagen neighborhoods, Østerbro is bigger than most Danish cities.
+The largest of the Copenhagen neighborhoods, Østerbro is bigger than most Danish cities and is full of famous attractions.
 The broad streets cut like canyons through endless uniform tenement buildings in red brick.
-Exceptions to this are Øster Farimagsgade, Nordre Frihavnsgade and Østerbrogade, all offering shops and leben to the many inhabitants. Østerbro is also home to the national stadium, Parken , the largest park in the city, Fælledparken , as well as most embassies.
-Kartoffelrækkerne (literally "the potato rows") by Øster Farimagsgade have given their name to a Danish phrase describing a certain political mentality, as these former humble, working-class houses now are sold at soaring prices to mostly professors, artists, public administrators and the like.
+Exceptions to this are Øster Farimagsgade, Nordre Frihavnsgade and Østerbrogade, all offering shops to the many inhabitants.
+On the western edge of Østerbro just north of Frederiksstaden, you'll find Kastellet , a historically significant defense fortification that is now open to the public.
+Langelinie pier, where you can personally greet none other than the Little Mermaid , is located north of the marina. Østerbro is also home to the national stadium, Parken , the largest park in the city, Fælledparken , as well as many embassies.

 Over the past decades, Copenhagen has reinvented itself and made its name as a metropolis in Europe.
 It has undergone an amazing metamorphosis in a wide variety of fields: design, fashion, media, art, film, shopping, music, advertising, and, last but not least, food and drink.
 With CPH international airport only 20 minutes away from the center, and with the Øresund Bridge to Malmö, Sweden, many Copenhageners now feel closer to capitals such as Stockholm, Berlin and London than to other major cities in Denmark.